krishnagopaljha/maccycler/README.md

 1. Run the script as root:

     ```bash
-    sudo python3 mac_changer.py
+    sudo python3 maccycler.py
     ```
+2. Remeber, it will fail to execute correctly without 'sudo'.

-2. When prompted, enter the network interface (e.g., `wlan0`, `eth0`), the time interval for periodic MAC changes (in seconds), and the vendor of your choice from the list provided.
+3. When prompted, enter the network interface (e.g., `wlan0`, `eth0`), the time interval for periodic MAC changes (in seconds), and the vendor of your choice from the list provided.
 Alternatively, choose the random option for a completely random MAC address.

-3. To stop the script and restore the original MAC address, press `CTRL+C`.

 ## Example